 April 28 has been designated the Day of Mourning, a time when workers, families, and employers across Canada come together to remember those who were injured, disabled, or have lost their lives to work-related incidents or occupational diseases.
 In 1984, the Canadian Labour Congress first declared April 28th Canada’s Day of Mourning.
-2017 marked its 33rd anniversary.
+2019 marks its 35th anniversary.
 Every year, the ACSA and its eight Regional Safety Committees co-host public ceremonies to honour the occasion.
 At each of the ceremonies and in workplaces across the nation, people observe a moment of silence at 11 o’clock.

 It is as much a day to commemorate those workers whose lives have been lost or injured as it is a reminder to strengthen our resolve and establish safer work practices and conditions.
 Together we can work toward a safer workplace for all Albertans.